 In addition, we have celebrated three jubilees: our Silver Jubilee (25th) in 1949; our Golden Jubilee (50th) in 1974; and our Diamond Jubilee (75th) in 1999.
 The 50th celebration included a Parish family gathering in the Hall, where stories and anecdotes were shared about the parish’s past.
-Plans are in the works for a Jubilee celebration of our 90th Anniversary!
+We look forward to the celebrations for our 100th Anniversary in 2024!

 We hope that our Parish will continue to grow and thrive, and that new generations of Carmelite priests, brothers, nuns, and sisters will be drawn, through the intercession of St. Therese, from this, her own Parish.
 Let us continue the efforts of our forebears, draw strength from our Lord, and continue to make history for the next 90 years!